sina-cb/tum_ardrone/README.md

 ## Licence

-The major part of this software package - that is everything except PTAM - is licensed under the GNU General Public License Version 3 (GPLv3), see http://www.gnu.org/licenses/gpl.html.
-PTAM (comprised of all files in /src/stateestimation/PTAM) has it's own licence, see http://www.robots.ox.ac.uk/~gk/PTAM/download.html.
+The major part of this software package - that is everything except PTAMM - is licensed under the GNU General Public License Version 3 (GPLv3), see http://www.gnu.org/licenses/gpl.html.
+PTAMM (comprised of all files in /src/stateestimation/PTAMM) has it's own licence, see http://www.robots.ox.ac.uk/~bob/research/research_ptamm.html.
 This licence in particular prohibits commercial use of the software.